 By Kim Butts

-Consider the Scriptures and prayer points below as you pray together, and listen as the Spirit directs you to be part of God’s redemptive plan for all people.
+Consider these Scriptures as you pray together, and listen as the Spirit directs you to be part of God’s redemptive plan for all people.
 With each prayer, seek the heart of God and consider what He would have you do.
 Listen carefully with a willing heart.
 Is He calling you and/or your family to be the answer for someone, for another family, or in a situation?
 If so, ask Him how He wants you to respond and then quickly obey.
 Keep a family journal as God uses you in redemptive ways for the sake of other people.
 Do everything for His glory alone.
 If you are tempted to receive credit or thanks, try to do as much as you possibly can anonymously.

 Pray that God might use you and your family to bring lost people into the kingdom of God.
 For example, take a prayerwalk through your neighborhood.
 If you see a need and God is moving in and through you, equipping you to meet that need, obey.
 Then, talk about the experience together.